Casa Aliento

 Mercy House

-Mercy House was founded by Father Jerome T. Karcher with a vison to serve the local homeless and at-risk communities.
+Mercy House was founded by Father Jerome T. Karcher with a vision to serve the local homeless and at-risk communities.
 Since beginning services in 1990, Mercy House has grown from a single transitional housing program to a complete system of care designed to span the spectrum of services.
 These range from outreach and homeless prevention programs to emergency shelters and permanent housing, which incorporates both Housing First projects serving chronically homeless populations and affordable housing serving very low to low-income populations.
 On an annual basis, Mercy House programs and services touch the lives of over 7,000 adults and children across Orange, Los Angeles, San Bernardino, Riverside, Ventura, and Kern Counties in California as well as Maricopa County, Arizona.
-Our growth over our 30-year tenure has been tied to clarity of vision and purpose, always
+Their growth over our 30-year tenure has been tied to clarity of vision and purpose, always bearing in mind the organization’s ultimate goal: to end the homelessness of all who enter their unique system of care.

-Ventura County Health Care Agency
+Ventura County Behavioral Health Department (VCBH)

 The Ventura County Behavioral Health Department (VCBH) provides mental health and substance use treatment services.
 VCBH plays an important role as an integrated component of the Ventura County Health Care Agency.
 The Crisis and Referral Line is the entry point for access to all Ventura County Behavioral Health Services.
 Individuals needing health services or who are experiencing a mental health crisis should call this number.
 We are available 24 hours a day, 7 days a week.
 We provide support for individuals and families who are in crisis; people considering suicide; or those struggling with mental illness, substance use, or both.
-To learn more, please visit: https://vcbh.org/en/.